mirasac/intrdata/README.md

 The reference material for the second part of the exam is article [Inferring the immune response from repertoire sequencing](https://doi.org/10.1371/journal.pcbi.1007873).
 All credits go to the authors (cfr. copyright claim in the article).

-Material present outside folders `report` is my own.
+Material present outside each folder `report` is my own and regulated by the license specified in file `LICENSE`.